MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components-resources.md

 ### When to choose file system deployment

 - You need only deploy the application to a file share from which others will deploy it to different servers.
+- You want to deploy a .NET Windows Application using ClickOnce
 - You need only a local test deployment.
 - You want to examine and potentially modify the application files independently before sending them onto another deployment target.

 For more information, see [Quickstart - Deploy to a local folder](quickstart-deploy-to-local-folder.md).
+For more information on deploying a .NET Windows Application using ClickOnce, see [Deploy a .NET Windows application using ClickOnce](quickstart-deploy-using-clickonce-folder.md).

 For additional help to choose your settings, see the following: